AgnostiqHQ/covalent/README.md

 <summary> <h3>  The Covalent GUI </h3> </summary>
 The Covalent user interface runs as a web server on the machine where the Covalent server is running.
 The GUI dashboard shows a list of dispatched workflows.
 From there, you can drill down to workflow details or a graphical view of the workflow.
 You can also view logs, settings, and result sets.
 </details>

-Ready to try it?
-Go to the [Getting Started](https://covalent.readthedocs.io/en/latest/getting_started/index.html) guide in the documentation.

-For a more in-depth description of Covalent's features and how they work, see the [Concepts](https://covalent.readthedocs.io/en/latest/concepts/concepts.html) page in the documentation.

 ## 📚 Documentation